Treasury making Trump taxes available to House committee

 The court, without dissent, cleared the legal obstacle to disclosure of Trump’s tax returns.

-A department spokesperson said “Treasury has complied with last week’s court decision” but declined to say whether the committee had accessed the documents.
+A department spokesperson said, “Treasury has complied with last week’s court decision” but declined to say whether the committee had accessed the documents.
 The spokesperson declined to be identified by name because of privacy constraints.

 Trump refused to release his tax returns during his 2016 presidential campaign or his four years in the White House.